 Fig. 3.
 Maximum burrow depths included in this study.
 Each data point is the maximum vertical extent reported by individual studies for one of the six ichnotaxa included in this study.
 Geological timescale visualized using the R package deeptime (v1.1.1) (114).

 Fig. 4.
 Transition layer depth over the Phanerozoic.
-Gray lower curve reflects data with a lower-bound consolidation factor of 1.0 applied; green upper curve reflects data with an upper-bound consolidation factor of 3.0 applied.
+Gray lower curve reflects data with a lower-bound decompaction factor of 1.0 applied; green upper curve reflects data with an upper-bound decompaction factor of 3.0 applied.
 Curves produced by LOESS smoothing model with α = 0.3.
 Shaded areas are 95% confidence intervals.
-Dashed lines denote periods for which fewer than five observations were recorded.
 Geological timescale visualized using the R package deeptime (v1.1.1) (114).

 Fig. 5.
 Results of changepoint analysis for maximum transition layer depths over the Phanerozoic.
-Transition zone depths are normalized to reported stratigraphic unit and are arranged in chronological order following a null model of uniform distribution (see Materials and Methods for further description of changepoint analyses).
-Gray bar height indicates the number of changepoint model runs that identify a changepoint at the point in time indicated by the burrow’s position in the chronological uniform model; red line is the average model of burrow depth computed across the Phanerozoic.
+Transition layer depths are normalized to reported stratigraphic unit and are arranged in chronological order following a null model of uniform distribution (see Materials and Methods for further description of changepoint analyses).
+No decompaction factors have been applied and burrows from unconsolidated sediments are not included.
+Bar heights indicate the number of changepoint model runs that identify a changepoint at the point in time indicated by the burrow’s position in the chronological uniform model; red curve is the average model of transition layer depth computed across the Phanerozoic.

 Fig. 6.
 Changepoint analyses of Phanerozoic trends in maximum burrow depth for each of the six ichnotaxa included in our study.
 Burrow depths are arranged in chronological order following a null model of uniform distribution (see Materials and Methods for further description of changepoint analyses).
-Gray bar height indicates the number of changepoint model runs that identify a changepoint at the point in time indicated by the burrow’s position in the chronological uniform model; red line is the average model of transition layer depth computed across the Phanerozoic.
+No decompaction factors have been applied and burrows from unconsolidated sediments are not included.
+Bar heights indicate the number of changepoint model runs that identify a changepoint at the point in time indicated by the burrow’s position in the chronological uniform model; red curve is the average model of burrow depth computed across the Phanerozoic.

 Fig. 7.
 Transition layer depth over the Phanerozoic in different environments.
 (A) “Nearshore” paleoenvironments, above fair-weather wave base.
 (B) “Shallow” paleoenvironments, between fair-weather and storm-weather wave base.
 (C) “Deep” paleoenvironments, below storm-weather wave base.
-Gray lower curves reflect data with a lower-bound consolidation factor of 1.0 applied; green upper curves reflect data with an upper-bound consolidation factor of 3.0 applied.
+Gray lower curves reflect data with a lower-bound decompaction factor of 1.0 applied; green upper curves reflect data with an upper-bound decompaction factor of 3.0 applied.
 Curves produced by LOESS smoothing model with α = 0.3.
 Shaded areas are 95% confidence intervals.
-Dashed lines denote periods with for which fewer than five observations were recorded.
+Dashed curves denote periods with for which fewer than five observations were recorded.
 Geological timescale visualized using the R package deeptime (v1.1.1) (114).